Louis the Younger: Death and succession

 Louis fell sick in 881 and died in Frankfurt on 20 January 882.
 He was buried beside his father in the abbey of Lorsch.
 By his wife Liutgard of Saxony, he had had a son called Louis (877–879), who died in a fall from a palace window, and a daughter called Hildegard (878–895).
 Louis had also fathered an illegitimate son, Hugh (855/60 – February 880), either with the daughter of Adalard or with an earlier concubine.
 Since he left no heir, all his territories fell to his brother Charles, who thus could reunite the entire East Frankish kingdom.
 Hildegard later joined with the Bavarian magnate Engeldeo in conspiring against King Arnulf and was deprived of her "public honours" in 895, according to the Annals of Fulda.

 Family

-Louis the Younger married Liutgard, a daughter of Duke Liudolf of Saxony, who was grandfather of King Henry I of Germany.
+Louis the Younger married Liutgard of Saxony (died 885), a daughter of Duke Liudolf of Saxony, who was grandfather of King Henry I of Germany.